 If your home presents smaller, trickier rooms that seem challenging to design for, you can still achieve the stunning look you envision with savvy planning.
 From material choices to floor colors for small rooms, you can help shape the perspective of any space to make it feel larger.
-You can find the flooring options you love in our Thornton Flooring showroom in Rapid City, SD that will also enhance your smaller rooms effectively!
+You can find the flooring options you love in our Thornton Flooring showroom in North Sioux City, SD that will also enhance your smaller rooms effectively!
 To maximize the square footage in your household, here are four valuable flooring tips for small rooms worth investigating.

 Larger Planks & Tile

 Always consider using natural light successfully to make a small room feel larger, and the size of your flooring pieces will certainly aid this concept.
 By reducing seams and contributing to an uncluttered visual, larger stone and tile sizes as well as longer, wider hardwood, laminate, and luxury vinyl planks will inherently make rooms feel more luxurious.
 These larger formats will reflect more natural light, decrease the amount of lines in the floor, and give smaller rooms an airy feel.